 As core drilling is non-percussive it results in minimal vibration and uncontrolled movement.
 By reducing the amount of vibration, the diamond drill reduces the amount of uncontrolled or sporadic movement when initially penetrating the surface.
 This results in greater control over the diamond core drill and in turn the precise location of the core bit penetration point.

 The combination of water suppression fitted to core drills and the hollow centre of the diamond core bit have been designed specifically to allow water to act as a coolant as well as a dust suppressant as it passes from the drill through the core bit to the point of contact being drilled.
 It is for this reason core drilling is sometimes referred to as wet drilling.

 The importance of this feature, i.e. the dust suppression, cannot be stressed enough.
 Crystalline Silica represents a harmful particle substance contained in concrete, sandstone, and other solid surfaces.
 Inhalation of crystalline silica has the potential to cause various illnesses including asthma, chronic obstructive pulmonary disease and most significantly crystalline silicosis where exposure is significant in nature or prolonged.

 The use of water as a suppressant results in the dust generated being kept wet throughout the drilling process thereby preventing the dust particles from becoming airborne.
-The slurry, or waste generated is then collected using a vacuum called a Wet Vacuum prior to drying.
+The slurry, or waste generated is then collected using a vacuum called a Wet Vacuum.